Sale Ends 31st January.

 Highlights

-• Witness the expansive and iconic Great Barrier Reef on a snorkelling adventure and see colourful corals and tropical fish as you swim with turtles off the Daintree coast.
+• Discover the underwater wonders of the Great Barrier Reef on a snorkelling adventure to see colourful corals, tropical fish and maybe even turtles off the Daintree coast.

-• Take a 4WD adventure through the breathtaking landscape of K'gari (formerly Fraser Island).
-Ride across sand dunes and vast golden beaches in search of the iconic outback creature – the dingo.
+• Take a 4WD adventure through the UNESCO World Heritage landscapes of K'gari (formerly Fraser Island).
+Ride across sand dunes and golden beaches while you explore the world’s largest sand island.

-• Visit Daintree Rainforest – the oldest rainforest in the world – and Cape Tribulation on a stunning day that ticks off two UNESCO World Heritage areas (nature lovers rejoice!).
+• Visit the Daintree Rainforest – the world’s oldest rainforest – and Cape Tribulation on a daytrip that ticks off two of Australia’s UNESCO World Heritage areas.

-• Embark on a full-day tour of the Whitsundays, where you’ll head out on a bushwalk to Hill Inlet Lookout, go snorkelling among giant tropical fish and corals and then relax on the 7 km stretch of Whitehaven Beach as the sun descends.
+• Embark on a full-day tour of the Whitsundays, where you’ll bushwalk to Hill Inlet Lookout, snorkel with tropical fish and coral, then relax on Whitehaven Beach as the sun descends.

 Talk to a travel expert